zepp-health/zeppos-docs/docs/guides/faq/paid-app.md

 | 2.99 Tier | $2.99 | €2.99 |
 | 3.99 Tier | $3.99 | €3.99 |

-Zepp Health takes a 15% share of the developer's revenue, and after deducting the 30% commission that Apple or Google takes for in-app purchases, the developer can receive a revenue of 100% - 15% - 30% = 55%.
+Zepp Health's service fee for developers is 15%, and after deducting the 30% commission that Apple or Google takes for in-app purchases, the developer can receive a revenue of 100% - 15% - 30% = 55%.

 ## In-App Purchases for Mini Programs